Bill Bonds

 William Duane Bonds (February 23, 1932 – December 13, 2014) was an American television news anchor and reporter, best known for his work at WXYZ-TV in Detroit, Michigan.
 Bonds became an Action News anchorman beginning in the early 1970s.

 Early life and education

 Bonds was born in Detroit.
-He served in the United States Air Force from 1951 to 1955 before graduating from the University of Detroit with a B. A. in political science and English in 1959.
+He served in the United States Air Force from 1951 to 1955 before graduating from the University of Detroit with a Bachelor of Arts degree in political science and English in 1959.

 Career

 Bonds began his career in 1959, working in radio in Albion, Michigan.
 He later served as a reporter for WKNR-AM, WCAR, WPON and WQTE.
 Bonds joined WXYZ in 1964 as a part-time booth announcer.
 He worked his way up to the anchor desk with Barney Morris.
 He covered the 1967 Detroit riots.

 Newscaster

 Bonds was transferred by ABC to become anchorman at KABC-TV in Los Angeles in 1968 to help launch its version of Eyewitness News.
 He returned to WXYZ-TV in 1971 just as the station was beginning a major upgrade of its news department under the Action News banner.
 Two years later, it became the highest-rated news broadcast in Detroit, a position it held up until 2011.

 WXYZ-TV borrowed most of the basic elements of the Eyewitness News format from its fellow ABC owned and operated stations (WXYZ was an ABC O&O from sign-on in 1948 until ABC sold it in 1985 as part of its merger with Capital Cities Communications).
 However, it adopted a somewhat harder approach under Bonds' influence.
 Apart from his stint in Los Angeles, Bonds anchored at WABC-TV in New York from 1975 to 1976 after which he returned to Detroit.
 When WXYZ expanded to a 5pm newscast in 1982 Bonds would anchor that newscast and continue as anchor of its 11 p.m. newscast until 1995, when he was fired following a drunk driving arrest.
 He also occasionally filled in as anchor of ABC's weekend newscasts.